Runaway Traveller

 bring alcohol into qatar bottles and mosque

 Only after going through immigration, juuuuust before leaving the airport, we found a customs guy and told him we had something to declare.
-TBPH, I think we probably could have just kept walking if we were like, alcoholics and ready to risk it all to sip a bit of limoncello in a country with an alcohol ban… but I *obviously* do not recommend that at all.
+TBPH, I think we probably could have just kept walking if we were like, alcoholics and ready to risk it all to sip a bit of limoncello in a country with a strict alcohol ban.
+But I obviously do not recommend that at all.
 I guess I just mean no one was there scanning or inspecting bags.

-The guy we spoke to didn’t say much but brought us to a nearby office.
-He asked how long we’d be staying in Qatar (3 days) and asked for one of our passports.
+The guy we spoke to didn’t say much, but brought us to a nearby office.
+He asked how long we’d be staying in Qatar (3 days) and for one of our passports.
+Without requesting any proof (we were very ready to provide proof), he filled out a form that didn’t actually include much.

-It had Chesney’s first name, nationality, and the date, but nothing like his actual passport number.
-He attached it to our bag of bottles and he gave us a copy to present when we were ready to pick them up again.
+It had Chesney’s first name, nationality, and the date, but nothing like his passport number.
+He attached it to our bag of bottles and he gave us a copy to present when we came to pick them up later.

 Customs form translated from Aarabic to English